-B-cell lymphoma is the most common form and can be sub-classified according to morphology, protein expression patterns and genetic alterations.
-The most frequent variants of B-cell lymphomas include small lymphocytic lymphoma, (closely related to chronic lymphocytic leukemia (CLL) both morphologically and immunophenotypically), follicular lymphoma and diffuse large B-cell lymphoma.
+B-cell lymphomas are the most common type of lymphoma and can be sub-classified according to morphology, protein expression patterns, and genetic alterations.
+The most frequent variants of B-cell lymphomas include small lymphocytic lymphoma, follicular lymphoma, and diffuse large B-cell lymphoma.

-In brief, small lymphocytic lymphoma is an indolent lymphoma that is characterized by a monotonous population of small lymphocytes replacing the normal architecture of a lymph node.
+Small lymphocytic lymphoma is an indolent lymphoma that is characterized by a monotonous population of small lymphocytes replacing the normal architecture of a lymph node.
 Mitotic figures are uncommon and necrosis is typically not a feature.
-Approximately one third of all patients with small lymphocytic lymphoma develop lymphocytosis and a clinical picture that is indistinguishable from chronic lymphocytic leukemia (CLL).
-Follicular lymphoma is also a B-cell lymphoma and can be of low or intermediate grade.
-The tumor is characterized by a follicular growth pattern that in part mimics that of the normal lymph node architecture (germinal center with surrounding lymphoid cells in a lymph follicle).
-Diffuse large B-cell lymphoma is characterized by a diffuse infiltration of atypical lymphoid cells.
-Tumor cell nuclei are large and irregular with coarsely reticulated chromatin and one or several nucleoli apposed to the nuclear membrane.
-Mitotic figures are common and can be atypical.
+Approximately one-third of all patients with small lymphocytic lymphoma develop lymphocytosis and a clinical picture that is indistinguishable from chronic lymphocytic leukemia (CLL).
+Between 5 and 10% of patients will have a transformation of small lymphocytic lymphoma into aggressive diffuse large B-cell lymphoma (Richter’s transformation).